sergeyleepython/monitor_bot/README.md

 ## REQUIREMENTS
 Python 3.6

-Python dependencies are listed in `requirements.txt`.
+Base Python dependencies are listed in `requirements.txt`.
+For development you may need additional libraries from `dev_requiremets.txt`.

 ## DEPLOYMENT
+Bot code is located in `roles/fix.bot/files` folder.

 * add a `config.py` file with your variables to the bot folder.
 For this, you can use an ansible template `roles/fix.bot/templates/config.py.j2`.

 * copy the `bot` directory to a host server and enter it.

 * install requirements.txt:
-> pip3 install -r requirements.txt
+> $ pip3 install -r requirements.txt

 ## LAUNCHING AS A DEAMON